czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 The _natural and logical_ estimate is to take the [sample mean](http://en.wikipedia.org/wiki/Sample_mean) as an estimator.
 How do we justify such an estimate and what is its precision?
-We'll see that what sounds common sense has strong mathematics justification.
+We'll see that what sounds like common sense has a strong mathematical justification.

 ## Building the Estimate